m4ttsch/omscs-notes-notes/operating-systems/thread-performance-considerations.md

 ## Summary of Performance Results
 When the data is in cache, SPED smokes AMPED Flash, since AMPED Flash makes an "unnecessary" test for memory presence on each request.
 Both SPED and AMPED Flash perform better than MT/MP models, because neither occurs any synchronization or context switching overhead.

-When the workload is disk-bound, AMPED Flash performs much better than SPED, which blocks on I/O request because it doesn’t have asynchronous I/O. AMPED Flash performs better than MT/MP because the more efficient memory implementation leaves more memory available for caching.
+When the workload is disk-bound, AMPED Flash performs much better than SPED, which blocks on I/O request because it doesn't have asynchronous I/O. AMPED Flash performs better than MT/MP because the more efficient memory implementation leaves more memory available for caching.

 ## Advice on Designing Experiments
 The clients using the web server care about the response time: how quickly they get a response.
 The operators of the web server care about throughput: how much information can they send as quickly as possible.